 The first known appearance of the family name Oberlin in any public record was 1479, where Hermann Seitz, Jorg Faut, Hans Reiner and Hensel Aberlin (Oberlin) were mentioned as Burger (citizens) of Liedolsheim.
 In 1482, a farm was let for rent by the margrave of Baden to Henslin Oberlin.
 Henslin was listed as mayor of Liedolsheim in 1494.
 (Additional information concerning the Oberlin and associated families from Liedolsheim.)

-Christian Oberlin, appears among a 1543 list of those who “were executed for their faith” in Berne, Switzerland.
+Christian Oberlin, appears among a 1543 list of those who “were executed for their faith” in Bern, Switzerland.
 There was considerable strife throughout Europe during those times, primarily between Catholics and Protestants, especially in the Rhine River and Palentine regions.
-While we do not know Christian’s specific fate, the prominent means were drowning, beheading and burning alive.
+While we do not know Christian’s specific fate, it’s likely he was Anabaptist and publicly drowned off the Nydegg Bridge.